Cobalt-OS/Cobalt/README.md

 If you have an existing computer (or virtual machine) with a DOS-based operating system, Cobalt will allow you to 'upgrade' over the existing OS.

 Cobalt is open source under the GPLv3 license.

+## Download Cobalt

+Cobalt 1.1 is available to download [here](https://github.com/corbindavenport/cobalt/releases/tag/1.1).
+Download the zip file, unzip it, and either burn the ISO to a disc or mount it in a virtual machine to run.

 ### How to compile